GRANTS

 A vibrant and resilient Rotorua for all.

 All grant applications are to be submitted online.
-With the exception of November and December, applications close on the last day of each month and will have a funding outcome confirmed by the end of the following month.
+Except for November and December, applications close on the last day of each month and will have a funding outcome confirmed by the end of the following month.
 Applications submitted in December will be considered at the Trust’s February meeting.

 All applications are reviewed by our Grants Advisor, Megan Romanes, who will prepare funding recommendations for consideration by Trustees.
 Megan will contact most applicants before she develops her final recommendation.